bartlettroscoe/TrilinosWiki/Policies-|-Test-Dashboard-Policy.md

 ### Maintaining a Build

 Failures in clean builds are to be corrected immediately by backing out the commit that caused the failure.
 Any Trilinos developer is authorized to submit a pull request that backs out the offending commit(s) that caused a failure to a clean group build.
+A related issue should also be filed in GitHub and assigned to the initial commit author.
 This is done to restore the failing clean build(s) to a good state, and recognizes the fact that no pull-request tests involving the failing configure, build, or test will pass until the defect is removed.
 Once Pull-request testing is made mandatory, Clean Group failures should be very rare, as pull request testing will fail in all cases that Clean Group testing fails, except for a few corner cases.

 ### Expectations